statebacked/docs/docs/limits.md

 - Machine names may be between 1 and 128 characters from the set A-Za-z_-
 - Machine instance names may be between 1 and 128 characters from the set A-Za-z_-

+# Library support

+- State Backed is built and tested against machines built with xstate v4.x.
+We are working on extending support to v5.